donhauser/wagtail-pdf/README.md

 By inheriting from `ModelAdminPdfViewMixin` or `ModelAdminPdfAdminViewMixin` you automatically make the model accessible through a live url or through the admin panel respectively.

-If you are not using `ModelAdmin` you may still add a view for the model manually.
+If you dont want to use `ModelAdmin` you may also add a view for the model manually.

 ### View configuration with ModelAdmin